-- Perform basic scientific and measurement calculations. - Describe the electron structure and chemical periodicity of atoms - Name and write formulas for common inorganic compounds - Perform stoichiometric, thermochemical and molarity calculations - Determine the bonding, geometry and polarity of molecules and use these to explain the physical properties of these molecules - Balance simple and redox chemical equations - Understand gases and perform gas law calculations - Predict the effect of various stresses on chemical equilibria - Explain acid/base properties and perform pH and titration calculations - Describe the structures and properties of simple organic compounds and name or write formulas for these compounds - Predict and describe the typical reactions of simple organic compounds
+- Perform basic scientific and measurement calculations. - Describe the electron structure and chemical periodicity of atoms - Name and write formulas for common inorganic compounds - Perform stoichiometric, thermochemical and molarity calculations - Determine the bonding, geometry and polarity of molecules and use these to explain the physical properties of these molecules - Balance simple and redox chemical equations - Understand gases and perform gas law calculations - Predict the effect of various stresses on chemical equilibria

-^{} Portage Learning college courses are offered by Geneva College, which is accredited by the Middle States Commission on Higher Education.
-Portage Learning is included in the College's Department of Professional and Online Graduate Studies; courses are delivered through the PortageLearning.com platform.
+^{1} Portage Learning college courses are offered by Geneva College, which is accredited by the Middle States Commission on Higher Education.
+Portage Learning is included in the College's Department of Professional and Online Graduate Studies; courses are delivered through the Portagelearning.edu platform.